Resantedmage/Paradox_AntiCheat/docs/Commands_Features/chatcommands.md

 ## !afk

-The AFK command kicks people from the world after 10 minutes providing they are not paradox opped.
+The AFK command kicks people from the world after the specified time in config.js if they are not paradox opped.
 The command acts as a toggle to enable and disable the module.

 > ```Toggle
 > !afk